Contacts, Information and Statistics

 - What is mentoring?

 - Models of formal mentoring in UK higher education

 - Key factors to consider for successful mentoring schemes

 - The limits of mentoring

 Equality impact assessment template and guidance for policy owners

 The university’s Equality Impact Assessment template has been updated.
 Some guidance has been added on how individuals should impact assess policies providing some basic facts and figures to highlight the type of evidence that should be considered as part of the process of impact assessment.

 If policy owners would like a word format document emailed, or have any questions please contact:

-The updated policy covers both staff and students and identifies clearly the types of behaviours which constitute bullying and harassment overall and in relation to each of the equality protected characteristics.
+The updated Bullying and Harassment Policy (PDF 176KB) covers both staff and students and identifies clearly the types of behaviours which constitute bullying and harassment overall and in relation to each of the equality protected characteristics.
 The policy also identifies sources of help and support for staff and students and outlines the process for reporting any breaches of the policy.